was released on March 25, 2015. It was updated to 6.99.4 on May 27, 2015. The main downloads of Ren'Py 6.99 are:

-This release also includes a number of other fixes and improvements.
+These releases also include a number of other fixes and improvements.

 We'd like to thank Patrick Dawson for writing much of the code of Pygame_SDL2, a new, SDL2-based implementation of the Pygame API, and Chris Mear, who created the initial iOS port of Ren'Py that our current support is based on.
 Other contributors include:

 and myself, Tom "PyTom" Rothamel.

 Downloads of Ren'Py 6.99 can be found at: